eecs230/lab1/README.md

    should look similar, but with your username in place of “tov”.

-2. Above the file listing table, you should see a row of buttons starting with “Branch: master” and “New pull request”.
-Further to the right, you should see a drop-down menu button labeled either “HTTPS” or “SSH”—if “SSH” then change it to “HTTPS”.
-The text in the box to the right of this is your repository URL, which identifies where to locate your code when using other programs, such as CLion.
+2. Above the file listing table, you should see a row of buttons starting with “Branch: master ▾” and “New pull request”.
+On the far right of that row, you should see a green button labeled “Clone or download ▾.”
+Click this to open the menu; the title should be “Clone with HTTPS.”
+(If it says “Clone with SSH” instead, click the “Use HTTPS” link to the right to switch it.)
+The text in the box the below is your repository URL, which identifies where to locate your code when using other programs, such as CLion.
 Copy your repository URL to the clipboard.
 Mine is `https://github.com/tov/lab1.git`, and yours should be similar.

 3. Now that you have a URL for your own lab1 repository, you will *clone* it in CLion, which makes a local copy that you can work with.